rust-lang/rust/src/doc/guide-unsafe.md

 The compiler currently makes a few assumptions about symbols which are available in the executable to call.
-Normally these functions are provided by the standard xlibrary, but without it you must define your own.
+Normally these functions are provided by the standard library, but without it you must define your own.

 The first of these two functions, `stack_exhausted`, is invoked whenever stack overflow is detected.
 This function has a number of restrictions about how it